jasoncg/mlperceptron/README.md

 This will create one MLP that will AND two input values and output a single value.

-	name: A label for output
+* **name**: A label for output
-	count_inputs: The number of inputs for the MLP
+* **count_inputs**: The number of inputs for the MLP
-	count_neurons: The number of neurons on the first layer.
+* **count_neurons**: The number of neurons on the first layer.
 Consequently this is also the number of outputs for that layer.
 So if there are no additional layers then this will be the number of outputs.
-	layers: An array of integers indicating the number of neurons for each additional layer.
+* **layers**: An array of integers indicating the number of neurons for each additional layer.
 The last number is the output layer, so this indicates the number of outputs from the MLP
-	samples: An array of JSON objects indicating a training sample with an array of inputs (equal to the number of MLP inputs in count_inputs) and expected outputs (equal in number to the number of outputs/neurons in the output layer).
-If skip is set to true then this sample will not be trained, but will be tested.
+* **samples**: An array of JSON objects indicating a training sample with an array of **input**s (equal to the number of MLP inputs in count_inputs) and **expected** outputs (equal in number to the number of outputs/neurons in the output layer).
+If **skip** is set to true then this sample will not be trained, but will be tested.

 # API